Juliet-Simpson/Save-The-Dolphins/README.md

 ## **Content**
 - Inspiration for this site and the menu content was given to me by Henry Jowett.

-- All content on the home page and about page was written by me.
+- All content on the Home page and About page was written by me.

 ## **Code**